amanix007/react-popover-portal/README.md

 # react-popover-portal
 A simple popover that renders to the body.
-Accelerated translation between transforms.  <br/>
+Accelerated translation between nodes.  <br/>

 ![GIF](https://raw.githubusercontent.com/onurhb/react-popover-portal/master/showcase.gif)

 # Example
-> Make sure that you have install packages in root folder and examples folder. <br/>
+1. Make sure that you have installed packages in root folder and examples folder. <br/>
-> To start webpack dev server, run `npm start` inside `/examples` folder <br/>
+2. To start webpack dev server, run `npm start` inside `/examples` folder. <br/>
-> Navigate to `localhost:8080` in your browser to see the result
+3. Navigate to `localhost:8080` in your browser to see the result.

 # Props
 |      Prop      	|                                      Description                                      	|      Type      	|   Required   	| Default Value 	|